Understanding the Patterns We Carry

 -

-Feeling a constant need to "get it right" to feel worthy
+Feeling a constant need to “get it right” in order to feel worthy.

 -

-Feeling the urge to overanalyze interactions and conversations
+Feeling the need to analyze interactions or conversations again and again.

 -

-Feeling a lack of self-trust when making decisions
+Feeling a lack of trust in yourself when making decisions.

 -